piraz/nvim.init/README.md

 [this video](https://www.youtube.com/watch?v=w7i4amO_zaE&) but right now this project reflects what I need on neovim daily.

-The project is submodule of my [.dofiles](https://github.com/piraz/.dotfiles) where I load most of my configurations for my Linux, Mac.
+The project is a submodule of my [.dofiles](https://github.com/piraz/.dotfiles) where I load most of my configurations for my Linux, Mac.

 I recently made some changes, helping a friend, making this, and my dotfiles